-According to Steven Novella, a clinical neurologist at sciencebasedmedicine.org, “… it is possible to distinguish genuine weakness from decreased effort.
+According to Steven Novella, a clinical neurologist at sciencebasedmedicine.org, “… it is possible to distinguish genuine weakness from the decreased effort.
 This is a distinction that clinical neurologists have to make all the time.
 If a muscle is genuinely weak, it will behave differently from a muscle that is not weak but where the person is giving less than full effort – for whatever reason, and regardless of whether or not they realize they are giving less than full effort.
-We will then describe such weakness as “effort-dependent” or “effort-limited.”
+We will then describe such weaknesses as “effort-dependent” or “effort-limited.”
 One key feature of effort-limited weakness is that it tends to give way.
-In other words, the strength is greater at first but then will suddenly decrease or give way….
+The strength is greater at first but then will suddenly decrease or give way….

-In other words – the weakness is not real, it is due to decreased effort on the part of the subject due to (apparently) his belief that his muscles should be weak under the proper circumstances.
-In other words – self deception.”
+In other words – the weakness is not real; it is due to a decreased effort on the part of the subject due to (apparently) his belief that his muscles should be weak under the proper circumstances.
+In other words, – self-deception,”

 THE BOTTOM LINE